 “Rape Crisis has provided its specialist support services to increasing numbers of child and adults who have been groomed and sexually exploited in recent years.
 New technologies have increasingly become tools employed by rapists and sexual offenders to target and abuse.
 Measures like the introduction of this new offence, aimed at protecting children from this kind of exploitation, are essential.”

 If you or someone you know has been a victim of grooming or offences of a sexual nature then you can speak confidentially to one of our experts who can advise you the best way to proceed.
-Contact us securely online or call free on 0800 3 10 11 12.
+Contact us securely online.